OfficeDev/outlook-dev-docs/docs/actionable-messages/card-reference.md

 ### Transaction action

 Initiates an Outlook Pay scenario.
-For more information see [Link to overview doc for Outlook Pay](../payments/index.md).
+For more information see [Payments in Outlook](../payments/index.md).

 | Field | Type | Description |
 |-------|------|-------------|